 In the realm of continuing education, I returned to university for the first time since 1997 & completed an online course about the Alhambra from the Universidad de Granada.
 Got those 3 credits with a 10.0 on the final!
 I also helped the office scout out locations in Córdoba & Montilla for an upcoming Andalucía tour.
 Let’s just say that work kept me really busy again this year.

-Personal: As one more step in Spanish residency, I received a much-treasured health care card. ¡Olé!
+Personal: As one more step in Spanish residency, I received a much-treasured health care card ¡Olé!
 I also spent as much time as I could in the kitchen trying out recipes.
 Total therapy.
 I focused on the soup department with sopa de ajo, caldo verde & creme de cenoura.
 All are now home standards.
 I also did an entire Thanksgiving dinner for the first time ever… a challenge from Rafa!
 We semi-adopted a calico street cat in August, feeding her twice a day.
-A neighbor now cares for her, so we still get to visit & often she her wandering around the barrio.
+A neighbor now cares for her, so we still get to visit & often see her wandering around the barrio.

 2018 turned out to be super emotional as far as family goes.
 A small box of items that belonged to my dad arrived after he passed away last year.
-Turns out I had a step-mom I didn’t know about!
+Turns out I had a step-mom I never knew about!
 Surprise, surprise.
 All my mom’s stuff from Iowa arrived in March, & I’ve been slowly going through each card, letter & photo.
 Seems like it will take forever.
 Finally, my uncle died in October just as I finished my last tour.
 That means of all my US family, only my aunt is left.
 That’s it.

 Endless Mile: Both blogs—this one & AfterLife—saw a big increase in activity, with 14 posts each.
-That’s a lot of writing & planning ahead, especially given my busy work schedule.
+That’s a lot of writing & planning ahead, especially given my hectic work schedule.
 AfterLife even got a redesign & a new template for the first time in 11 years.
 I removed the Mosteiro dos Jerónimos Android app from sale because I had no time to learn new code for updates, but I’m thrilled it was out there for awhile.
 A preliminary version of the Catholic heritage guide to Lisbon was released in January, with the final version just finished last week.
 38 more pages of text & about 25 new illustrations… all this year!
 Whew.
 I’ll place it for sale next month after a brief trip to Lisboa to check on a few details.

 What’s coming in 2019?

-My priorities for 2019 are balance & closure.
+Priorities for 2019 are balance & closure.
 As always, I hope to strike that elusive balance between work & home.
 I’ve already asked for less tours next year in order to focus on life at home more.
 Maybe that’s the key.
 For the first time in 24 years (!)
 I have all my personal possessions in one spot.
 In 2019 I’ll be able to finish boxing up the past & put more effort into focusing on the future.
 I’ve also decided to give printing a go for Endless Mile guides.
 The process is easier than I’d imagined, & seeing my guides in physical form has been a goal since EM began in 2011.
 Next year seems like a big turning point, & I’m excited to get started!
 Have a fantastic new year!